 - Containers that contained hazardous materials, if empty, can be placed in the garbage.
 If fluids remain, bring the container to one of Hennepin County's HHW & Recycling Drop-Off Facilities.

 RECYCLE: Cardboard cans typically have a steel bottom, a cardboard wall, and either a plastic or metal lid.
-These cans are now recyclable in Minneapolis' One-Sort Recycling program.

 Examples of cardboard cans include: